fiboa/specification/geoparquet/README.md

 ## Collection

-The GeoParquet file must embed the collectio-level metadata in the Parquet metadata in a property named `fiboa`.
+The GeoParquet file must embed the collection-level metadata in the Parquet metadata in a property named `fiboa`.

 It is recommended to additionally provide the fiboa Collection as a separate JSON file, too.